UBS Maintains UniFirst (UNF) Neutral Recommendation

 What is the Fund Sentiment?

-There are 623 funds or institutions reporting positions in UniFirst.
-This is an increase of 13 owner(s) or 2.13% in the last quarter.
-Average portfolio weight of all funds dedicated to UNF is 0.15%, an increase of 9.14%.
-Total shares owned by institutions decreased in the last three months by 0.39% to 19,276K shares.
-The put/call ratio of UNF is 1.20, indicating a bearish outlook.
+There are 624 funds or institutions reporting positions in UniFirst.
+This is an increase of 10 owner(s) or 1.63% in the last quarter.
+Average portfolio weight of all funds dedicated to UNF is 0.15%, an increase of 7.91%.
+Total shares owned by institutions increased in the last three months by 0.61% to 19,291K shares.
+The put/call ratio of UNF is 6.73, indicating a bearish outlook.

 What are Other Shareholders Doing?